ewarchul/cec2021/README.md

 ### *The step-size adaptation procedure utilizing fitness of the population midpoint*

-It also contains source code of used optimization algorithms and script to reproduce conducted experiments.
+It also contains the source code of used optimization algorithms and scripts to reproduce conducted experiments.

 ## Content